 I love Mexican flavours.
 If you are just like me, today’s mexican rice recipe will certainly steal your heart.
 I have had Mexican rice at so many places and noticed that everyone prepares it in different ways, yet it always has some basic flavours.
-However, this restaurant-style recipe is easy to cook at home and takes simple ingredients that we always have on hand.
+However, this restaurant-style rice recipe is easy to cook at home and takes simple ingredients that we always have on hand.
 With a lot of veggies and rice in it, this is a very healthy and filling recipe.
 This one-pot dish can be served as a side or a main dish.

 Here’s the method to cook Mexican rice:

 - 1 Cup Rice Basmati / long grain

 - 3 Tomato Puree big